RuvaKachhia/Wall-Calender/README.md

 ##  Features

 - Wall Calendar Aesthetic with Seasonal panel with gradient that changes every month
-- Day Range Selector | Click start → hover preview → click end.
+- Day Range Selector on Click start → hover preview → click end.
 Visual states for start, end, in-between
 - Notes to add notes per date, per range, or monthly
 - Dark and Light Mode which toggle with one click
 - Holiday Markers represents Indian public holidays and global holidays with emoji badges